BruceEckel/functional_error_handling/Functional Error Handling.md

 Languages like C++ and Java attempted to add notation indicating the exceptions that might emerge from a function call.
 This was well-intentioned and seems to produce the necessary information the client programmer needs to handle errors.
 The fundamental problem was that this created an alternate or “shadow” type system that doesn’t follow the same rules as the primary type system.
 To make the shadow type system work, its rules were warped to the point where it became effectively useless (a discovery that has taken years to realize).

-C++ exception specifications were originally these were optional and not type-checked.
-Then they were enforced, and finally they were deprecated.
+C++ exception specifications were originally optional and not statically type-checked.
+After many years these were deprecated in favor of the statically-typed [`expected` specification](https://en.cppreference.com/w/cpp/utility/expected) (which takes the functional approached described in this paper).

 Java created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored.
 Eventually they added a feature that allows checked exceptions to be easily converted into runtime exceptions.
-Functions can always return `null` without any warning.
-Both systems had too many holes, and it was too difficult (IMO) to effectively support both the main and shadow type systems.
+Java functions can always return `null` without any warning.

+Both systems (the original C++ dynamic exception specifications, and Java exception specifications) had too many holes, and it was too difficult to effectively support both the main and shadow type systems.
 ### 4. Exceptions Destroy Partial Calculations

 Let’s start with a very simple example where we populate a `List` with the results of a sequence of calls to the function `f1`: